teahaz/teahaz-server/notes.md

                 if you have password_auth=false it will use creds here to log in else it will save creds here
+                the username is unencrypted so you can use it instead of `name` in the code

+    ### i need to add 2 things to the text above,
+            1: if i said anywhere that autologin doesnt work, then its a lie bc i fixed it (my comments are more bloated then the code lmao)
+            2: check out client/testers/authTest.py for a commented example of how to use it

-                the username is unencrypted so you can use it instead of `name` in the code i feel like i need to add an explentaion for my abuse of the json format i store data line by line bc this way i can read and process a line without putting the whole file into memory this is normal tho i dont know any implementation that uses json with this
+i feel like i need to add an explentaion for my abuse of the json format
+    i store data line by line bc this way i can read and process a line without putting the whole file into memory this is normal tho i dont know any implementation that uses json with this